rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_Part_2.md

     git push
     ```

-- update our NodeJS with this Application, Open app.js File and Copy this code block
+- update our NodeJS with this Application, Open app.js File and replace with this new code block

   ```js
   const express = require('express');